RenderKit/openvkl/doc/api.md

   ------------  ----------------  ---------------------- ---------------------------------------
   Type          Name              Default                Description
   ------------  ----------------  ---------------------- ---------------------------------------
-  int           type                                     The field type.
-Only `VKL_FLOAT` is
-                                                         supported at the moment.
-Use the enum `VKLDataType` for named constants.

   int           maxIteratorDepth  3                      Do not descend further than to this
                                                          depth during interval iteration.
                                                          The maximum value is 3.